Browse by topic:

 New Congress, New Administration, New Goals

-2021 marks the beginning of the 117th Congress.
+This year marks the beginning of the 117th Congress.
 Together with a new administration, there are many changes on the horizon for state and local governments related to tax and funding priorities at a federal level.
 In this session, speakers will provide an overview of current plans, which options are most likely to impact your government, and where finance officers can look for more information.
-Specific emphasis will be placed on exploring strategies for enhancing infrastructure in communities across the United States and how GFOA's advocacy efforts can keep you connected to the latest developments from Washington DC.
+Specific emphasis will be placed on exploring strategies for enhancing infrastructure in communities across the United States and how GFOA's advocacy efforts can keep you connected to the latest developments from Washington, DC.

 Sessions for Tuesday, July 20